ScraneGames/Database_Project/README.md

   * Handled in the add-staff files
 * staff
 * surgeons
+ * handled in the add-staff file
 * surgery_skills
+  * tested against the database successfully
 * surgery_types
+  * tested against the database successfully

 ## Tables that Need Insert Pages